 The law in Texas prevents spouses from becoming financially dependent upon each other.
 In fact, if you want to leave your marriage, you have every right to leave it, and every right to avoid financial turmoil as a result of your decision.

 Many high-earning Texas spouses will try to keep all of the marital assets for themselves, but the law will not support a high-earning spouse in this goal.

-Let’s say you’ve raised your children since the day they were born, took care of their every need, and maintained your family’s household and tended to every other need of your family — except for earning an income.
+Let’s say you’ve raised your children since the day they were born, took care of their every need, maintained your family’s household, and tended to every other need of your family — except for earning an income.
 Meanwhile, your husband has dutifully gone to work for the last 15 years and earned your family a handsome salary.
 You’re a team.
 Without both, your family wouldn’t be as successful and healthy as it is today.

 If you’re in a situation like this, Texas law will not leave you stuck in a bad marriage due to your inability to earn a living on your own.
 You will be able to receive alimony payments from your high-earning spouse.